AI agents can coordinate beyond human scale: Methods

 \subsection{Curie-Weiss Model}

-The Curie-Weiss (CW) Model is arguably the most simple spin model.
-It describes a system of $N$ atoms that interact with ferromagnetic interaction i.e. that tend to align, and that can only have two states either $s_i=+1$ (up) or $s_i=-1$ (down).
-Moreover, these spins interact on a fully connected network, meaning that each of them is influenced by all the other spins.
-The CW model is therefore the mean field limit of the well know Ising model.
-The order parameter of this model is the magnetization $m$, the equivalent of our collective opinion, defined as the average of the spin values $m=\mean*{s_i}$.
-The mapping between our LLM based opinion simulations and the CW model derives from the transition probability defined by Eq.~\eqref{eq:transition_probability}.
-This expression is indeed equivalent to the Glauber dynamic \cite{glauber1963time}, which allows to simulate the CW model by means of a Markov chain Monte Carlo approach.
+The Curie-Weiss (CW) model is arguably the simplest model of a ferromagnet.
+It describes a system of $N$ spins that can only have two states, either $s_i=+1$ (up) or $s_i=-1$ (down), coupled with ferromagnetic interactions, i.e., favoring mutual alignment.
+Each spin interacts with all the others, as the interaction pattern is a fully connected network.
+The CW model is the mean-field limit of the well-known Ising model.
+The magnetization $m$, defined as the average of the spin values $m=\langle s_i\rangle$ is the equivalent of the average group opinion.
+The connection between our LLM based opinion simulations and the CW model derives from the transition probability defined by~\eqref{eq:transition_probability}.
+This expression is indeed equal to the transition probability of Glauber dynamics~\cite{glauber1963time}, which allows to simulate the CW model by means of a Markov chain Monte Carlo approach.